basharbme/ARKit-Unity3D/README.md

 Unity v5.6.1 or later

-iOS 11
+Requires iOS 11 or later

-Xcode beta 9 with latest iOS SDK that contains ARKit Framework
+Requires XCode 9 beta or later, with iOS SDK that includes ARKit Framework

-iOS device that supports ARKit
+Requires iOS device that supports ARKit (iPhone 6S or later, iPad (2017) or later)

 How to use this code drop: